-

 Our topic leaders are volunteers and act in an advisory role with the shared aim of creating a patient-safe future.
 They are experts by profession or experience in their specific topic area and have many years’ experience in patient safety.

-If you are interested in becoming a topic leader for the hub, please read the job description for a topic leader and contact us at info@PSLhub.org to discuss further.
+If you are interested in becoming a topic leader for the hub, please read the role description below and send a CV and a brief covering letter outlining why you are interested in becoming a topic lead and relevant experience you can bring to the role to [email protected].

 Current topic leaders